IN THIS ARTICLE:

 Alert notifications are typically sent directly from servers within LogicMonitor's data centers.
-With External Alerting, one of your Collectors pulls triggered alerts from LogicMonitor and delivers them as SNMP traps, Syslog messages, or by using custom script.
+However, with external alerting, a Collector is configured to pull triggered alerts from LogicMonitor and deliver them via SNMP traps, Syslog messages, or custom scripts.

 SNMP Trap Server

-The community string required for the Collector to send an SNMP trap to the specified server.
+In the SNMP Community field, enter the community string required for Collector authentication when sending SNMP traps to the specified server.

-With Syslog delivery the Collector will send a Syslog message to a Syslog server for each alert triggered on the group(s) specified.
+If "Syslog" is selected as the delivery mechanism, the Collector will send a Syslog message to the specified Syslog server for each alert triggered by resources in the group(s) specified.

-With Script delivery the collector will execute a script for each alert triggered on the group(s) specified.
+If "Script" is selected as the delivery mechanism, the Collector will execute a script for each alert triggered by resources in the group(s) specified.

 Script Command Line